scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-lists.md

 From Python lists
 -----------------

-If you have a collection of Python lists, the easiest way to turn them into an Awkward Array is to pass them to the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) constructor, which recognizes a non-dict, non-NumPy iterable and calls [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html).
+If you have a collection of Python lists, the easiest way to turn them into an Awkward Array is to pass them to the {class}`ak.Array` constructor, which recognizes a non-dict, non-NumPy iterable and calls {func}`ak.from_iter`.

 ```{code-cell} ipython3
 python_lists = [[1, 2, 3], [], [4, 5], [6], [7, 8, 9, 10]]